- Perspectives

 Of course, every AI-skepticism article should begin with a Terminator reference.

 The future is unclear.
-But years before killer AI hovercraft floated above an atomic-scorched landscape—before humans gave up authenticity for instant gratification—a group of boring publishing executives debated and equivocated within the sterile confines of the Frankfurt Book Messe.
+But years before killer AI hovercraft floated above an atomic landscape—before humans gave up authenticity for instant gratification—a group of boring publishing executives debated and equivocated within the sterile confines of the Frankfurt Book Messe.

 Mess at the Messe